 4. Read and listen

-Maybe you understand a word when you see it written down but either you don't know how to say it or you don't recognise it when you hear it.
+Maybe you understand a word when you see it written down but you don't know how to say it or you don't recognise it when you hear it.
 Or maybe you have the opposite problem - you can say the word or understand when you hear it but you don't recognise it when you see it written down because the spelling is not what you'd expect.
 The answer to these problems is to listen to something and read along at the same time.
-To do this you can buy or borrow a book with a CD.
+Some graded readers have an audio version online.
+There are apps with text and audio, like Beelinguapp.
 You can watch a film, TV show or YouTube video with English subtitles.
 Another idea is to listen to a song and read the lyrics.

 5. Learn the sounds

 Remember that English has 26 letters but 44 different sounds and that makes spelling complicated.
 You might like to download the British Council LearnEnglish Sounds Right app.
 This will teach you the sounds we have in English and give you example words which show how these sounds are spelled.

 6. Useful website